yijian002/AjaxFileUpload/README.md

 # AjaxFileUpload #

-This is a fork version of http://www.phpletter.com/Our-Projects/AjaxFileUpload/
+This is a fork version.

 ## Improvement and Fix ##